School of Nursing

 Potential Career Paths

-The structure of the BSc Professional Practice in Healthcare top-up programme allows you personalise your learning and apply theory to practice.
-It is unique in allowing individuals to build on previously attained academic credits to gain a graduate qualification which is recognised by UK healthcare employers.
+The structure of the BSc Professional Practice in Healthcare programme allows you to personalise your learning and apply theory to practice.
+Successful completion of the three-module programme allows students to achieve a graduate qualification, which is recognised by UK healthcare employers.

 Additional Information